MitinMaksym/blog-platform/README.md

 The project is designed according to the FSD methodology

-Link to th docs - [feature sliced design](https://feature-sliced.design/docs/get-started/tutorial)
+Link to the docs - [feature sliced design](https://feature-sliced.design/docs/get-started/tutorial)

 ----